Big Brother Africa season 3: Housemates

-Uti

-Uti Nwachukwu is the 25-year-old representative from Nigeria.
-He became the third evictee of Big Brother Africa 3 house on 5 October 2008 (Day 42).
-During his stay Uti was known for often teasing his fellow housemates; the most entertaining was his continuous battles with Thami.
-During Namibian housemate, Lucille's eviction Uti had a violent outburst upon learning that she had been evicted.

-In 2010 Uti competed as a contestant in Big Brother Africa 5: All-Stars in which he lasted 91 days and ultimately won by defeating Munya is a final vote of 8 to 7.
-He has spent a combined total of 133 days in the Big Brother house.

 Swap with the Big Brother Finland house

 Johan, from Finnish Big Brother season 4 swapped with Munya on the week 9.

 Hero & Zero Vote

 On Day 2, Housemates were asked to name 2 housemates one of which they would consider their "Hero" the person they would most like to live with for the full 91 days and one that they would consider a "Zero" the person that they thought deserved to leave the house as soon as possible.
 The first name they gave was that of their "hero" and the second name they gave was that of their "zero".
 These nominations did not count and no one was put up for the public vote.

 Nominations Table

 A record of the nominations cast, stored in a nominations table, shows how each Housemate nominated other Housemates throughout his or her time in the house.
 The Head of House can choose to save a nominated Housemate each week and nominate another Housemate to face the public vote.
 Twists to the normal nominations process are noted, such as immunity from nomination and eviction (referred to as "exempt").